 We have a couple of major critiques on this LED light bar.
 For starters, this listed power consumption is 924W, but the fuse with the included relay is only rated at 30 amps.
 With some simple math, you’ll find that this LED light bar should be pulling over 70 amps, more than double what the fuse is rated for.
 This means that the listed power consumption is a complete lie.
 Furthermore, the lumen output isn’t even listed.
 This means it’s either completely untested or outputs so little that they didn’t want to mention it for fear of lost sales.
 With this kind of shady nonsense going on, it’s hard even to believe the claimed IP68 water/dustproof rating.

 Apoc Industries 52” Curved Brackets

-You don’t really want to use the brackets that come with your new LED light bar.
+You don’t want to use the brackets that come with your new LED light bar.
 They’re typically made of fairly weak cast aluminum and require you to drill directly in your roof.
-Mounting the weight of an LED light bar on roof sheet metal will dent it over a long period time, making your roof look awful.
+Mounting the weight of an LED light bar on roof sheet metal will dent it over a long period, making your roof look awful.
 For this reason, we strongly recommend picking up a set of brackets designed specifically for your Tundra.
 We like Apoc Industries for their strong brackets.